kekecmehmet/kekecmehmet/README.md

 ### Hi, it is me 👋
-*🔭 I’m currently working on Artificial Intelligence* *🌱 I’m currently studying computer science engineering* *📫 How to reach me: You can reach me via searching @membuk on Instagram and X* *💬 Also [here](https://www.linkedin.com/in/mehmet-keke%C3%A7/?locale=en_US) is my LinkedIn account*
+*🔭 I’m currently working on Artificial Intelligence*
+*🌱 I’m currently studying computer science engineering at METU*
+*📫 You can reach me via searching @membuk on Instagram and X*
+*💬 Also [here](https://www.linkedin.com/in/mehmet-keke%C3%A7/?locale=en_US) is my LinkedIn account*

 <!--